-(A) it sets out:

-(i) the office's activities;

-(ii) a matter observed while under a legal duty to report, but not including, in a criminal case, a matter observed by law-enforcement personnel; or

-(iii) in a civil case or against the government in a criminal case, factual findings from a legally authorized investigation; and
+- (a) it sets out: - (i) the office's activities; - (ii) a matter observed while under a legal duty to report, but not including, in a criminal case, a matter observed by law enforcement personal personnel; or - (iii) in a civil case or against the government in a criminal case, factual findings from a legally authorized investigation; and

-(B) neither the source of information nor other circumstances indicate a lack of trustworthiness.

-(10) Absence of a Public Record.
-Testimony that a diligent search failed to disclose a public record or statement if the testimony or certification is admitted to prove that:

-(A) the record or statement does not exist; or

-(B) a matter did not occur or exist, if a public office regularly kept a record or statement for a matter of that kind.

-(16) Statements in Ancient Documents.
-A statement in a document that is at least 20 years old and whose authenticity is established.

-(18) Statements in Learned Treatises, Periodicals, or Pamphlets.
-A statement contained in a treatise, periodical, or pamphlet if:

-(A) the statement is called to the attention of an expert witness on cross-examination or relied on by the expert on direct examination; and

-(B) the publication is established as a reliable authority by the expert's admission or testimony, by another expert's testimony, or by judicial notice.
+- (b) the opponent does not show that the source of information or other circumstances indicate a lack of trustworthiness. - (10) Absence of a Public Record.
+Testimony that a diligent search failed to disclose a public record or statement if the testimony or certification is admitted to prove that: - (a) the record or statement does not exist; or - (b) a matter did not occur or exist, if a public office regularly kept a record or statement for a matter of that kind. - (16) Statements in Ancient Documents.
+A statement in a document that was prepared before January 1, 1998, and whose authenticity is established. - (18) Statements in Learned Treatises, Periodicals, or Pamphlets.
+A statement contained in a treatise, periodical, or pamphlet if: - (a) the statement is called to the attention of an expert witness on cross-examination or relied on by the expert on direct examination; and - (b) the publication is established as a reliable authority by the expert's admission or testimony, by another expert's testimony, or by judicial notice.